 As machines age and construction demands increase, manufacturers must be more vigilant about maintenance and performance.
 In addition to a focus on uptime, companies need to ensure service parts inventory is available when and where it is most needed to make repairs quickly and effectively.
 Fifty percent of service calls fail due to lack of part availability, which means that manufacturers must adapt business practices and technologies that automate and optimize service parts inventory – ensuring critical equipment is always up and running.

 Even with an uptime-centric model, replacements can only be completed as fast as service tech teams can diagnose issues and execute repairs.
 Service teams should have access to the best resources and training possible, especially as the baby boomer generation retires in droves.
 Technicians that have been with the same brand for 20 to 30 years are leaving the workforce (along with their skills and knowledge), and manufacturers must ensure new techs have the skills and resources they need to succeed.
 Fortunately, as this younger generation enters the workforce, they are more inclined to adopt emerging technologies and an uptime-centered focus.
 This is a pivotal area that cannot be overlooked, especially given the long-term timeframe that reconstruction teams are facing.

 Rebuilding in the wake of this year’s hurricane season will undoubtedly be challenging.
 However, by remaining as efficient as possible and keeping production moving, manufacturers can cope with the increased demand they’ll face, and will prove to be a pivotal positive force — as opposed to a hindrance — in reconstruction.

-Gary Brooks is chief marketing officer at Syncron.
-With 20 years of marketing experience, Brooks is a revenue-focused B2B marketing executive who believes in qualitative work with quantitative results to deliver breakthrough revenue performance.
+Gary Brooks is Chief Marketing Officer at Syncron.
+With 20 years of marketing experience, Mr. Brooks is a revenue focused B2B marketing executive who believes in qualitative work with quantitative results to deliver breakthrough revenue performance.